Medical Dictionary

 X-Rays

-X-rays are a type of radiation called electromagnetic waves.
-X-ray imaging creates pictures of the inside of your body.
-The images show the parts of your body in different shades of black and white.
-This is because different tissues absorb different amounts of radiation.
-Calcium in bones absorbs x-rays the most, so bones look white.
-Fat and other soft tissues absorb less and look gray.
-Air absorbs the least, so lungs look black.
+X-rays are a type of electromagnetic radiation.
+They create images in shades of black, white, and gray because different tissues absorb radiation differently.
+Bones absorb the most radiation and appear white.
+Fat and other soft tissues absorb less and appear gray.
+Air absorbs the least radiation, so areas like the lungs appear black.

-The most familiar use of x-rays is checking for fractures (broken bones), but x-rays are also used in other ways.
-For example, chest x-rays can spot pneumonia.
+X-rays are commonly used to check for fractures (broken bones).
+They are also used for other purposes.
+For example, chest x-rays can detect pneumonia.
 Mammograms use x-rays to look for breast cancer.
+X-rays are also used as part of other imaging tests, such as CT scans.

-When you have an x-ray, you may wear a lead apron to protect certain parts of your body.
-The amount of radiation you get from an x-ray is small.
-For example, a chest x-ray gives out a radiation dose similar to the amount of radiation you're naturally exposed to from the environment over 10 days.
+The amount of radiation from an x-ray is small.
+For example, the radiation from a chest x-ray is about the same as the natural radiation you are exposed to from the environment over about 10 days.

 Popular Medical Dictionary Searches: Ibuprofen Aspirin Dementia Breast Cancer Fibrosis Headache Mesothelioma Migraine